-- Discuss with the Scouts what websites are and what kind of information might be found on them - Explain that the Scouts' challenge is to create a website that will show a Scout or Scouts Group profile (including what level they are at, what badges they have, and their favourite activities). - Explain that the Scouts will use HTML code to create their website, and CSS code to make it look nice. - Organise young people into groups if necessary, and give each individual or group a copy of the handout.
+- Chat about what websites are, and what kind of information people expect to find on them. - Explain that the challenge is to create a website that will show a profile with badges and favourite activities. - Explain that everyone will use HTML code to create their website and CSS code to make it look nice. - Organise young people into groups if they're working in groups, then give everyone (or each group) a copy of the handout.